 I am sympathetic with my friend’s thinking that transhumanists should want free will.
 Transhumanism is about overcoming all human limitations, including psychological ones, and I think psychological determinism is an obvious limitation.
 We are limited if we don’t have free will.
 (Yes, all these terms need to be carefully defined.)
 That makes sense to me, at least at first glance.
 If I can’t freely choose to desire psychological health or inner peace, or if I can’t desire to be transhuman, or explore new ideas or new types of consciousness, then I am limited.
 And transhumanists don’t believe in limitations.

 Perhaps there is even a connection between intelligence and freedom.
 Maybe more intelligence makes you freer because you have more choices—you know more and can do more.
 For example, if I am ultimately omniscient I can think anything, or if I’m omnipotent I can do anything.
 So as we evolve progressively toward transhuman and post-human states, our ability to make choices unconstrained by genes and environment will naturally increase.
 Why wouldn’t it, if we could bypass genes or choose environments?
-And yes I think to do all this would be a good thing.
+And yes I think doing all this would be a good thing.
 (An aside.
 We also aren’t truly free if we have to die, so defeating death would go a long way to making us freer.)

 All of this raises questions that E. O. Wilson raised almost 40 years ago in On Human Nature.
 Where do we want to go as a species?
 What goals are desirable?
 As I’ve stated many times in this blog, we should move toward a reality with more knowledge, freedom, beauty, truth, goodness, and meaning; and away from a reality with more of their opposites.
 We should overcome pain, suffering, and death and create a heaven on earth.
 We have a long way to go, but that is the only worthwhile goal for beings worthy of existence.